vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/Week0/Readme.md

+# RISC-V Reference SoC Tapeout Pragram

-# Task-1 : Create GitHub repo.
+## Task-1 : Create GitHub repo.
 Document summary of previous video(Getting Started with Digital VLSI SOC Design and planning) in the GitHub repo.

 Summary of week0: